Mattoon Jewish Community Center: History

+Antisemitism

 In the spring of 2000, the MJCC was the target of an anti-Semitic organization.
-They had printed wanted posters featuring the face of the current student Rabbi with accompanying anti-Semitic text.
-They were found stapled on phone poles and distributed around the neighborhood.
-Threatening messages were left in the mailbox and a swastika was spray-painted on the side of the building.
+"Wanted posters" were stapled to phone poles and distributed around the neighborhood, threatening messages were left in the mailbox, and a swastika was spray-painted on the side of the building.
 In response, Mattoon police provided a visible presence during the Passover services that year.
 The MJCC met with local churches and interfaith organizations to organize a public "Not in Our Town" campaign.
 No further incidents were reported.

-As the children grew up, relocated, and members died, attrition once again took its toll on the congregation.
-Down to five member families, and unable to afford the maintenance of a building, the decision was made to sell the building housing the MJCC and relocate.
-Phone calls were made to all the churches in the Mattoon area, looking for a religious facility with space they would be willing to share, so Jewish services could be observed.
-The Trinity Episcopal Church became the host of this congregation.
-Jewish services are held at times separate from the Christian services at this location.
-Lay services are held throughout the year, presided by a congregant who received special training.
-Rabbinical services are also provided for high holy days and occasional Friday night services.

 Place of worship

-The congregation uses the facilities of the Trinity Episcopal Church at 2200 Western Avenue in Mattoon twice a month for Sabbath, as well as the High Holy Day services.
-The members forego meetings during the summer months and resume services during the High Holy Days in September.
+The MJCC congregation currently uses the facilities of the Trinity Episcopal Church at 2200 Western Avenue in Mattoon for Sabbath and the High Holy Day services.
 The Ark, containing two Torah scrolls, resides in the sanctuary next to the altar.
-For Yom Kippur in 2012, the congregation did not have a rabbi; however, their finances did permit a cantorial soloist from Indiana.
-The Reverend Ken Truelove, pastor of Trinity Episcopal Church, assisted with the preparation for Yom Kippur.
 The Trinity Episcopal Church was listed on the National Register of Historic Places on March 19, 1982.

-With five households, the Mattoon Jewish Community Center is the smallest Reform congregation in North America, as determined by the Union for Reform Judaism.
-The next smallest Reform congregation in North America is Temple Beth Tikvah in Regina, Saskatchewan, Canada, with five households.